lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 82 Monster or fish.md

 Some time ago, however, a peculiar/pɪˈkjuːliə(r)/ fish was caught near Madagascar.
   - simple sentence:
-  	- some time ago [adverbial of time]
+  	- some time ago [time adverbial]
   	- however
   	- a peculiar fish [subject]
   	- was caught [passive form of verb]
-  	- near Madagascar [adverbial of place]
+  	- near Madagascar [place adverbial]

 A small fishing boat was carried miles out to sea by the powerful fish as it pulled on the line.
   - complex sentence: